 D) The Zoning Ordinance requires 1.75 spaces of parking for each multifamily unit up to 30 units, plus an additional 1.5 spaces for each unit over 30.
 There is also an increase in the number of spaces required based on the number of bedrooms and bathrooms in a unit.
-Based on this calculation, the residential portion of this project would require 339 parking spaces.
+Based on this calculation, the residential portion of this project (200 units) would require 318 parking spaces.

 Parking for the commercial portion of the project would be based on the actual uses.
 When the parking requirements are based on the square footage of the tenant space, the Zoning Ordinance allows a reduction in the floor area for non-public space.
 In this case, a standard 15% reduction was applied when calculating the parking requirements for the office and retail portions of the project.
 General office uses require one parking space for every 250 square feet of floor area and retail spaces generally require one space for every 300 square feet of floor area (not including restaurant uses).
 Based on these requirements, the required parking for the office portion would be 49 spaces and for the retail portion, 64 spaces.
-This brings the total number of required parking spaces to 452.
+This brings the total number of required parking spaces to 431.
+The project as proposed does not comply with objective parking standards.
+In lieu of granting the appeal and denying the project, the City Council, in the exercise of its discretion, approved the reduction in parking spaces subject to approval of a parking demand study by the Director of Development Services prior to building permit issuance.

 The project site provides a total of 386 parking spaces which includes 25 motorcycle parking stalls.
 In addition, the project provides 70 bicycle parking spaces.
-Although the total number of spaces required is 452, the Zoning Ordinance allows reductions based on certain criteria.
+Although the total number of spaces required is 431, the Zoning Ordinance allows reductions based on certain criteria.
 If the project site is located within 400 feet of an approved bus stop, a 5% reduction may be given.
 Up to a 30% reduction may be given for mixed use developments with the approval of a parking demand study approved by the Director of Development Services.
 Based on the current design and number of parking spaces provided, the project would need the 5% reduction for a transit stop and a 15% reduction for the mixed-uses granted to comply with the parking requirements.
 However, it should be noted that through the building permit process, the number of stalls may change given the need to provide trash enclosures and other possible minor site modifications, which could increase the reduction amount.
-In no case would the reduction be greater than 30% as allowed by the Zoning Ordinance.
+In no case would the reduction allow for less than 386 parking spaces.